 The dollar has so far weathered the threat from sharp U.S. fiscal spending cuts, known as “sequestration”, which analysts estimate will cut U.S. growth by about 0.5 percent.

-The automatic spending cuts of $85 billion look increasingly likely to start as planned on Friday, with U.S. President Barack Obama and Republican congressional leader nowhere near a deal to avoid them.
+The automatic spending cuts of $85 billion look increasingly likely to start as scheduled on Friday, with U.S. President Barack Obama and Republican congressional leader nowhere near a deal to avoid them.